-Certainly the widespread transcriptions ʊ and uː are fossils as far as standard BrE is concerned (though the ʊ of kaputt of course survives in the north of England and in Australia).
+Certainly the widespread transcriptions ʊ and uː are fossils as far as contemporary SSB is concerned (though the ʊ of kaputt of course survives in the north of England and in Australia).
 I commend those Germans (and others) who trust their ears more than their dictionaries, and use their ü rather than their u when speaking English.

 The fronting of FOOT and GOOSE may well be due to the raising of LOT and NORTH.
 It may also be associated with the inexorable rise of l-vocalization in southern England.
 This not only creates new w-diphthongs, but in its syllabic form also creates a new high back rounded vowel in words like hospital and model, arguably helping to push FOOT and GOOSE forward.

-The FLEECE diphthong is a narrow one, but when strongly accented it can certainly be heard in its full form, ɪj.
+The FLEECE diphthong is a narrow one, but when pronounced emphatically it can certainly be heard in its full form, ɪj.
 Here is Kate Winslet’s me again, followed by its first part, audibly ɪ.

 Daniel Radcliffe’s me has a first element which is still more open, especially in the second of two utterances here:

 Like all diphthongs, FLEECE is liable In continuous speech to be compressed towards a monophthong.
 But foreign learners should practice its full form; Germans, for example, should definitely avoid using their iː for FLEECE.